 Subsequent Dental Check-ups

 Most subsequent appointments for dental check-ups are done every six months after the initial dental exam.
 These recall appointments are arranged per the needs of your child’s dental development but are usually 6 months apart.
-This allows our specialist to re-examine your child’s teeth, jaws and face, monitor progress and detect any potential area of tooth decay.
+This allows our specialist to re-examine your child’s teeth, jaws, and face, monitor progress, and detect any potential area of tooth decay.
 At around age 3, most children are agreeable to more invasive procedures such as dental cleanings, in-office fluoride treatments, and diagnostic x-rays.
 Our staff is highly skilled and empathetic and is usually successful in guiding and/or encouraging a child who is more apprehensive and fearful of such a step.

 Most children who have met us at a younger age, transition very easily into this next step of cooperation without fear.
 It is also at around the age of 3 that we ask that you allow them to accompany our staff through the dental experience.
-Our office is totally designed around children, and this helps the undecided little ones grow another emotional step.
+Our office is totally designed around children, and this helps the undecided little ones grow into another emotional step.
 Separation anxiety is not uncommon at this age in development, but most children are able to cope in a positive manner that is highly rewarded by our staff at the end of their appointment (and hopefully by the parent too).

-If dental caries are diagnosed on your child’s teeth, a separate restorative appointment would be scheduled with a specific professional recommendation by their dentist as to which treatment modality should be used for your child.
+If dental caries is diagnosed on your child’s teeth, a separate restorative appointment would be scheduled with a specific professional recommendation by their dentist as to which treatment modality should be used for your child.
 Most children under the age of 8 will need some type of sedation or analgesia in order to allow them to better cope and/or reduce the anxiety or discomfort associated with dental treatments.
-The specific recommendations will depend on age, health, demeanor, coping skills, and extent of dental treatment needed.
+The specific recommendations will depend on age, health, demeanor, coping skills, and the extent of dental treatment needed.